How to transcribe audio to text in Microsoft

 Method 4.
 Transcribe audio to slides in PowerPoint

-Need a way to create content for your slides quickly?
-Dictation in PowerPoint allows speech-to-text transcription online, creating a dynamic and efficient way to speed up your workflow and generate content to add to your presentation placeholders and speaker notes.
+Create content for your slides in just a few minutes with dictation in PowerPoint.
+This feature allows speech-to-text transcription online, creating a dynamic and efficient way to speed up the workflow and generate content to add to presentation placeholders and speaker notes.

 How to convert audio to slides in PowerPoint

-1. Create a presentation or open existing slides in Microsoft PowerPoint.
+1. Create a presentation or open existing presentations using Microsoft PowerPoint.

 2. Select the dictate icon from the home ribbon in PowerPoint.

-3. Enable your mic using device settings and restart PowerPoint.
+3. Enable the mic using device settings and restart PowerPoint.

-4. Turn on the dictate icon and start speaking to see the voice to text appear in your slides.
+4. Turn on the dictate icon and start speaking to see the voice-to-text appear in the slides.

-5. Edit your audio transcription and adjust the placement in your slides.
+5. Edit the audio transcription and adjust the placement across slides.

-• Record your initial ideas and transcribe them to create an outline for your slides, then refine it into polished sentences using Microsoft Copilot in M365.
+• Record initial ideas and transcribe them to create an outline for slides, then refine it into polished sentences using Microsoft Copilot in Microsoft 365.

-• Transcribe your audio into text to extend your slides so viewers can review asynchronously, and in an accessible manner.
+• Transcribe audio into text to extend slides so viewers can review asynchronously, and in an accessible manner.

-• Capture your insights for each slide of a lengthy presentation and use the transcript to create comprehensive speaker notes to use during your presentation delivery.
+• Capture key insights for each slide of a lengthy presentation and use the transcript to create comprehensive speaker notes for delivery.

 Feature notes